 Tests your vision using an eye chart and assesses your eye health.
-Measurements of your cornea's shape and curvature, as well as your pupil and iris, help determine the appropriate shape and size of your contact lenses.
+Measurements of your cornea's shape and curvature, as well as of your pupil and iris, help determine the appropriate shape and size of your contact lenses.
 Your eyes' ability to produce tears will also be assessed.

 While you may only need one fitting session, there are times when the process requires several appointments.
 This ensures your ultimate satisfaction and the health of your eyes.
-Follow up appointments may be necessary to ensure:
+Follow-up appointments may be necessary to ensure:

-- The contact lenses are fitted well
+- Your contact lenses are fitted well

 - You understand and are complying with the recommended wear schedule, replacement schedule, and care regimen